-You may store the prefilled syringe or pen at room temperature, for up to 28 days.
+You may store the prefilled syringe or pen at room temperature for up to 28 days.
 Do not put it back in the refrigerator once it has reached room temperature.
 Throw away any unused medicine that has been stored at room temperature after 28 days.
-Do not freeze.
-Do not store the medicine in extreme heat or cold such as in your vehicle's glove box or trunk.
+Do not store the medicine in extreme heat or cold, including inside your vehicle's glove box or trunk.

 It is very important that your doctor check the progress of you or your child at regular visits to make sure that etanercept-szzs is working properly.
 Blood tests may be needed to check for unwanted effects.

 Your body's ability to fight infection may be reduced while you are being treated with etanercept-szzs.
 It is very important that you call your doctor at the first signs of any infection.
-Check with your doctor right away if you or your child have any of the following symptoms while using etanercept-szzs: a fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.
+Check with your doctor right away if you or your child have fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.

-You or your child will need to have a skin test for tuberculosis before you start using etanercept-szzs.
+You or your child will need to have a skin test for tuberculosis before starting etanercept-szzs.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

-A small number of people (including children and teenagers) who have used etanercept-szzs have developed certain types of cancer (eg, leukemia, lymphoma).
+A small number of people (including children and teenagers) who have used etanercept-szzs have developed certain types of cancer (eg, leukemia, lymphoma, skin cancer).
 Talk with your doctor if you or your child have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, or unexplained weight loss.
-Also, check with your doctor right away if your skin has red, scaly patches, or raised bumps that are filled with pus.
+Also, check with your doctor right away if your or your child's skin has red, scaly patches, or raised bumps that are filled with pus.

 Serious nervous system problems, including Guillain-Barré syndrome, multiple sclerosis, demyelinating disease, and seizures have occurred rarely in people using etanercept-szzs.
 Talk with your doctor if you have concerns about this.

-Check with your doctor right away if you have more than one of these symptoms: shortness of breath, swelling of the face, fingers, feet, or lower legs, or sudden weight gain.
+Check with your doctor right away if you have trouble breathing, swelling of the face, fingers, feet, or lower legs, or sudden weight gain.
 These may be signs of a heart condition called congestive heart failure.

-etanercept-szzs may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Etanercept-szzs may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you or your child have a rash, itching, swelling of the face, tongue, and throat, trouble breathing or swallowing, or chest pain after you receive the medicine.